yarmand/Rikiki-old/readme.md

 1. create a pages directory
 2. start the deamon using
 <code>
-  ./twiki.rb
+  ./rikiki.rb
 </code>
 3. begin to write .md files

 result
 =
-- twiki will generate html version of pages in html directory as long it is running.
+- Rikiki will generate html version of pages in html directory as long it is running.
 It will include template/header.html and template/footer.html

 - An index of all pages is generated in **html/index.html**